-7 Insert the long connector on the bottom edge of the card into the slot behind the access port cover you removed.
+Insert the long connector on the bottom edge of the card into the slot behind the access port cover you removed.

 Line up the connector end of the card with the slot.
-The port on the card should face the port access opening on the computer's back panel.
+The port on the card should face the port access opening on the computer's back panel near a lever.
 Press the lever away from the card access port and press down firmly on the card until the connector is fully inserted.
+Be sure that the card fits into the card guide on the front of the computer.
 Don't force the card.
 If you meet a lot of resistance, pull the card out and try again.